JosephLeKH/JosephLeKH/README.md

 Large-scale data analysis examining the impact of wildfire severity on insurance non-renewals and FAIR Plan reliance in California.
 Built structured data pipelines and statistical modeling workflows.
 **Stack:** Python · Pandas · SQL · Matplotlib

-### Portfolio Website
-Engineered and deployed a high-performance personal site with emphasis on clean architecture, animation performance, and maintainability.
-**Stack:** Next.js · React · TypeScript · GSAP

 ---